-Japanese trains are always on time, it is extremely infrequent to see breakdowns during peak periods.
-In the event of a delay of more than 5 minutes, the crew will personally apologize to each passenger.
+Japanese trains are always on time.
+It is extremely infrequent to see breakdowns during peak periods.
+In the event of a delay of more than 5 minutes, the crew will personally apologise to each passenger.

 You can find dogs as passengers on the trains of Moscow, where there is a large number of stray dogs.
 Over time, the dogs have learned the inner workings of the rail system and it is not uncommon to find one travelling between the city and the suburbs.